ansible/ansible-rulebook/docs/actions.rst

    * - json_mode
      - Boolean, sends the playbook events data to the stdout as json strings as they are processed by ansible-runner
      - No
+   * - copy_files
+     - Boolean, copy the local playbook file to the ansible-runner project directory, this is not needed if you are running a playbook from an ansible collection.
+     - No

 run_module